RocketManRC/EMMMA-K-V3-M/README.md

 To minimize point to point wiring PCBs have been designed to carry both the Master and Slave microcontroller boards.

 The microcontroller boards are the ESP32-S3-DevKitC-1 and ESP32-S2-DevKitC-1 from Espressif and are available from all the major component suppliers.
-Alternatively there are versions of the S3 dev board available from AliExpress.
+Alternatively there are versions of the S3 dev board available from AliExpress,

 ![Photo](images/IMG_0240.jpg)